 - Veggies: Sweet potato, spinach, and corn.

-- Seasoning: Cumin, chipotle chili, taco seasoning blend, and a smidge of cayenne.
+- Spices: Cumin, chipotle chili, taco seasoning blend, and a smidge of cayenne.

 - Make the filling: Make the egg roll filling in a sauté pan, set aside to cool slightly.

 - Fill the egg roll wrappers: Use a cookie scoop to fill the egg rolls.
 Roll and seal.
 Set the egg rolls on a baking sheet lined with parchment until you are ready to start cooking them.

 - Cook the eggroll: Egg rolls can be baked, fried, or cooked in an air fryer.

 Making homemade egg rolls from scratch is easy if you know what you are doing.
 Here are some expert tips to get you off on the right foot.

 Egg roll wrappers are usually in the produce section at the grocery store.
 They are lightly refrigerated.
 They are usually near the tofu!